Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 “Beyond known allergies to vaccine components, there are no known additional contraindications to COVID-19 vaccination” for people with rheumatic diseases, the guidance states.
 This means that simply having an autoimmune or inflammatory rheumatic disease — or taking medication like methotrexate to treat it — is not a reason to not get a COVID-19 vaccine.

-But the general consensus for most immunosuppressed patients — based on what is known about how mRNA COVID-19 vaccines work — is that COVID-19 vaccines should be safe for people on immunosuppressant therapy but may be some degree less effective.
+The general consensus for most immunosuppressed patients — based on what is known about how COVID-19 vaccines work — is that COVID-19 vaccines should be safe for people on immunosuppressant therapy but may be some degree less effective.

-However, even if the vaccine is less effective, that doesn’t mean that the COVID-19 vaccine doesn’t work — it may just work less well than in people who don’t take medications like methotrexate.
+And even if the vaccine is less effective, that doesn’t necessarily mean that the COVID-19 vaccine doesn’t work at all — it may just work less well than in people who don’t take medications like methotrexate.
 But even a slightly less effective vaccine may still help prevent severe disease that requires hospitalization (or worse).

 Think of it this way: If you had a choice between being in a snowstorm wearing a winter coat, hat, gloves, and scarf (fully effective vaccine) versus a just a winter coat (less effective vaccine) versus just a T-shirt (no vaccine), of course you’d prefer having all the winter attire.
 But having the coat is way better than just the T-shirt.